iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 M(x) = M(g(x))
 ```

 There are however many problems where equivariance to transformations other than translation is desired.
-In medical
+Some examples include medical
-image analysis, protein folding, etc. (add examples here) A lack of equivariance in these domains would mean that even
+image segmentation (Bekkers et al. (2018), Lafarge et al. (2021)), protein folding (Tunyasuvunakool et al., 2021), molecule modelling (Hoogeboom et al. (2022)) or modelling a wide range of physical phenomenon (Villar et al. (2021)).
+A lack of equivariance in these domains would mean that even
-if we know that the model works correctly for all the examples in our test set, it may fail at a slightly modified (e.g.
+if we know that the model works correctly for all the examples in our test set, it may fail at a slightly modified (for example
 rotated) version of the same inputs.

 Equivariance can in theory be learnt by any model by applying adequate data augmentation during training, simply by
 providing a wide range of transformed versions of the data set, and expecting a similarly transformed output.
 This
 however makes training significantly slower for large data sets, and was shown to still not achieve robust
-equivariance (reference paper by Erik here).
+equivariance (Moskalev et al. (2023)).
 This is why specialized architectures like Group Equivariant Convolutional
-Networks have been proposed that generalize equivariance to a much wider range of discrete transformations, referred to
+Networks (Cohen et al. (2016)) have been proposed that generalize equivariance to a much wider range of discrete transformations, referred to
 as groups based on their mathematical description, and these have been shown to perform well in many tasks.

 At the same time, very large foundation models have been trained in self-supervised manner on previously unseen data
-sizes, like (reference a few papers here).
+sizes, like [CLIP](https://openai.com/index/clip/) (Radford et al. (2021)), [GPT-4](https://chatgpt.com/?oai-dm=1) (OpenAI (2023)) or [Llama](https://llama.meta.com/) (Touvron et al. (2023)).
 These models achieve state of the art performance on a multitude of
 downstream tasks, sometimes surpassing specialized solutions in a zero-shot manner, without dedicated training on that
-particular task. (e.g. CLIP, Flamingo) These models are typically not trained in an equivariant manner, which has led to
+particular task (Bommasani et al. (2021)).
+These models are typically not trained in an equivariant manner, which has led to
-great interest in transfer learning methods that can equip these models with equivariant properties.
-(Copy references to
+an interest in transfer learning methods that can equip these models with equivariant properties.
-a few of the prior works here from the original paper.)

 ## 3. Overview of the original paper